-GCSE results 2022
+GCSE results 2023

-- 93% of the grades achieved by students in Year 11 were 9-4 - 46% of the grades achieved by students in Year 11 were 9-7 - 96% of students obtained a grade between 9-4 in English - 93% of students obtained a grade between 9-4 in Maths
+- 91% of the grades achieved by students in Year 11 were 9-4 - 41% of the grades achieved by students in Year 11 were 9-7 - 92% of students obtained a grade between 9-4 in English - 93% of students obtained a grade between 9-4 in Maths

-A Level results 2022
+A Level results 2023

-- 67% of all A Level results were at grades A\-B - 9 students secured a place at either Oxford or Cambridge University - 15 students secured a place to study Medicine, Dentistry or Veterinary Science - 89% of students who applied to university secured places at their first or second choice institution
+- 78% of all A Level results were grade A-C. - 8 students secured a place at either Oxford or Cambridge University - 12 students secured a place to study Medicine, Dentistry or Veterinary Science - 84% of students who applied to university secured places at their first or second choice institution - 23% are taking a gap year - 7% of students have secured or are seeking employment - 15 students have gone on to Further Education at a local college with 6 students starting on the Foundation Diploma in Art and Design.